MileHacker Logo

 Zhuzhou at a Glance: A City Snapshot

 Zhuzhou today has itself as a bustling, modern Chinese city, rich in local culture and practical charm.
-It a major transportation and industrial center, yet it holds more for travelers than just factories and train tracks.
+It a major transit and industrial center, yet it holds more for travelers than just factories and train tracks.

 Urban Vibe